 Among the trademark features of the Adidas Originals Dragon is its saw-like, gum outsole, which offers great traction on most surfaces.
 The outsole still has the marks of a soccer cleat, given by the spots where the crampons used to be, left in place as a signature piece of design.
 Some colorways come in colored outsoles to match the shoes themselves, but there is something special about that traditional gum rubber look, which is why I chose the colors that I did.

 With that said, the bottom of these shoes isn’t all that thick.
 The compact EVA midsole does add some amount of girth to ensure there is a good amount of shock absorbance when running or walking, but it won’t provide the greatest level of cushioning if that’s what you are looking for in your trainers.
+It is the same EVA type you find on retros like the Nike Air Pegasus 83 or the New Balance 574.
 This is where the addition of the new insoles comes in.
 Adidas have partnered with Ortholite to add some major features to these classics and many others.
 In addition to long term cushioning, these are more breathable than traditional insoles and they feature moisture management and anti-microbial properties.
 Along with the lightly padded upper, this new insole makes them more comfortable than before.